mahdi-q/Note-App-React-Project/README.md

 # Note App React Project

-A web application for writing and organizing your notes, developed using the React.js library.
+A web application for writing and organizing your notes, developed using the React.js library and TypeScript.

 ## Table of Contents